dineshkummarc/beagle/README.md

 #### The Beagle is a simple [CRM](http://en.wikipedia.org/wiki/Customer_relationship_management)

-It is a _work in progress_!
+kidding It is a _work in progress_!
 But works pretty well so far.

 ### How to use